JiwonJJeong/battleship/README.md

 - You can randomize or drag and drop ships only during the setup phase.
 - The game ends when one player sinks ALL the ships of the other player.

-## Skills Used: Development and Architecture
-- Set up git, webpack, ESLint, Prettier, Jest for modular, test-driven development
-- Modularize code with ESM and frequently create single responsibility functions to keep code DRY & revisitable
-- Import private npm package from linked-list project by JiwonJJeong to reduce code redundancy
-- Keep game logic removed from DOM and render as much as possible

-## Skills Used: Data Structures and Algorithms
-- Choose map and linked list data structure (DS) to quickly retrieve Ship object information
-- Aggregate objects from factory composition into a main Players object for easy data access
+## Achieved Learning Goals
+* **Test-driven development**: Used Jest to create unit tests throughout development.
+* **DRY and revisitable coding**: Imported private npm package from [linked list project](https://github.com/JiwonJJeong/linked-lists) and focused on maintaining separated modules and single responsibility functions.
-- Algorithmically interact with DS for specific problems -- like determining disallowed drop locations during setup time
+* **Data Structure Algorithms**: Authored algorithms to interact with DS on specific problems -- like determining disallowed drop locations during setup time.

-## Skills Used: Web Dev
-- Manipulate DOM dynamically using dynamic identifiers, CSS combinators, and CSS pseudoclasses
-- Combine event delegation, listeners, HTML attributes, and Drag and Drop API to allow board setup with drag and drop
+* **Working with new APIs**: Searched Drag and Drop API to create visuals and logic specific to project.
-- Mirror HTML structure with nested selectors and use private variables for maintainable CSS
-- Layout elements with specificity using combination of Grid, Flexbox, and relative lengths.

-## The Drag and Drop Feature: Example of Problem Solving
+## Highlight Problem: The Drag and Drop Feature
 - Requirements: Move multi-element ships into a board of multi-element containers with specificity
 - Limitations: Base HTML Drag and Drop API is meant for dropping single elements into single containers
 - Research: Drag and Drop API documentations, analogous event listeners, the dataTransfer event object